 In phase two of the application process, groups may be invited to prepare a five-minute presentation for the Steering Committee and/or University Planning Committee.
 The feedback from these presentations will be considered during award deliberations.
 Award decisions will be finalized by the provost and the president, who will evaluate projects based on the research plan, the possibilities for achieving success in the proposed area, the extent to which there is diverse faculty participation, the effectiveness of the plan, and whether it is likely to evolve into a more self-sustaining project.

 Please submit proposals for this program, a current C.V. for each participating faculty member, and documentation of support from each school dean electronically to Sevana Hanneyan in the Office of Research, Grants, and Foundation Relations.
-Applications for the next award cycle of this program will be due in January 25, 2023.
-The timeline for this program allows for application submission and award notification in the spring, giving awarded project participants time to prepare and plan during the summer months.
+Applications for the next award cycle of this program will reopen FY25 The timeline for this program allows for application submission and award notification in the spring, giving awarded project participants time to prepare and plan during the summer months.
 Funding for awarded projects will be available August 1 of the next fiscal year.

-Funded projects will be expected to complete the Internal Research Report Form by August 15, 2023.
+Funded projects will be expected to complete the Internal Research Report Form.